ModelZoo/PricePrediction/README.md

 Next we can predict using existing checkpoints and `infer.py`.

-Now we've restored the specified model `model.ckpt-38` and prepared test data, outputs like this:
+Now we've restored the specified model `model-best.ckpt` and prepared test data, outputs like this:

 ```python
 [[ 9.637125 ]